In this post:

 If the current owner does not respond within 7 days, Google will usually grant your Ownership Request.

 If the the Ownership Request is rejected by the current owner, log into your account to appeal the rejection and/or contact Google at: 1-844-491-9665.

 Manage your online presence with reputation management software

 Claiming and verifying your Google my Business listing is a vital step for any local business, but it’s only the first step.
 Next steps involve responding to Google reviews, building a strategy consistently get more reviews, and much more.

 In today’s increasingly digital world, local businesses must have a good online strategy to stay competitive.
 Which is why business owners are increasingly turning to reputation management software like Womply’s to save time and make things easier.

 For example, you can use Womply’s reputation management software to view and respond to reviews on multiple review sites from one place.
 This saves you valuable time otherwise spent jumping from one review site to the next.

 And that’s just one of the many features Womply built specifically to help local businesses manage their reviews and improve their online reputation.
 Complete the form to learn more!

 Did you enjoy “How to claim your Google Business listing”?
-Get a free demo and we'll show you how Womply can help you make more money and save time every day.
+Get your free 15-minute demo and see why Womply is the #1 marketing and CRM software solution.